Montana-Media-Arts/440-interactive-performance/README.md

 **Monday**

-- Show & Tell
-    - Beaudry Interactive
 - First Draft Presentations by 1/2 of class
 - **TODO:**
 - **Due:**

 **Wednesday**

-- Show & Tell
-    - Palindrome Dance Company & Troika Ranch
 - First Draft Presentations by 1/2 of class
 - **TODO:**
 - **Due:**